Unitech/pm2/README.md

 The default mode of PM2 consists of wrapping the code of your node app into the Node Cluster module.
 It's called the **cluster mode**.
 There is also a more classical way to execute your app, like node-forever does, called the **fork mode**.

-In fork mode all options are the same as the cluster mode (restart, delete...).
+In fork mode almost all options are the same as the cluster mode.
+But no reload, gracefulReload.

 **By using the fork mode you will lose core features of PM2 like the automatic clusterization of your code over all CPUs available and the 0s reload.**